-Meanwhile, Republican candidates have vied to supply the strongest rebuke of President Obama’s plan to close the military prison at Guantánamo Bay, Cuba, and transfer its prisoners to their home countries or to a US prison.
-Sen. Marco Rubio said the plan would be tantamount to handing over the base to the Cuban government.
+Meanwhile, Republican candidates have vied to supply the strongest rebuke of President Obama’s plan to close the military prison at Guantánamo Bay, Cuba, and transfer its prisoners to their home countries or to a U.S. prison.
+Senator Rubio said the plan would be tantamount to handing over the base to the Cuban government.
 “We are not giving back an important naval base to an anti-American, communist dictatorship,” he said.
-Sen. Ted Cruz compared the plan to former President Jimmy Carter’s signing of the Panama Canal Treaty.
+Sen. Ted Cruz (R-Texas) compared the plan to former President Jimmy Carter’s signing of the Panama Canal Treaty.

 “There isn’t a single [GOP] candidate who actually addresses the problem of militarism, which to me means getting the military influence out of middle schools and out of high schools, drawing down the military’s size, decreasing the budget and using that extra money for social health care,” Bridge said.
 “They’re really all about a bigger and bigger military.”

-But it’s not just Republicans’ positions on military expansionism that the veterans want to challenge – the problem also extends to the Democratic candidates.
+But it’s not just Republicans’ positions on military expansionism that the veterans want to challenge — the problem also extends to the Democratic candidates.
 “The Democrats in general fall less into the war hawk camp than certainly the current field of Republicans.
-However, I think it does matter that [Hillary] Clinton not just supported the war in Iraq but really rallied behind it,” O’Brien told Truthout, warning against her hawkish record.
+However, I think it does matter that [former Secretary of State Hillary] Clinton not just supported the war in Iraq but really rallied behind it,” O’Brien told Truthout, warning against her hawkish record.

-While the contingent was generally supportive of Bernie Sanders’ emphasis on diplomacy, history of opposition to the Iraq war and rejection of increases to defense spending that come at the expense of domestic social spending, they cautioned that no one politician can be a solution to the sprawling US military-industrial complex, and that all the candidates need to be held accountable to veterans and everyone else who is impacted by US militarism and interventionism.
+While the contingent was generally supportive of Vermont Sen. Bernie Sanders’s emphasis on diplomacy, history of opposition to the Iraq War and rejection of increases to defense spending that come at the expense of domestic social spending, they cautioned that no one politician can be a solution to the sprawling U.S. military-industrial complex, and that all the candidates need to be held accountable to veterans and everyone else who is impacted by U.S. militarism and interventionism.

 “The idea that you can profit off a machine that’s only used, really, to destroy property and people, I think is a perverse thing, and then I think that the companies that profit off that would then inject that money into the political process is totally, totally wrong,” Bridge said.
 “It totally warps what a democracy is.”

-But the vets aren’t just trying to challenge the candidates and hold them accountable on militarism and warfare abroad.
-They are also organizing beyond the election, pushing issues they view as central to the well-being of veterans, such as expanding access to the VA health-care system, and support for vets with post-traumatic stress disorder (PTSD) and traumatic brain injuries (TBI).
+But the veterans aren’t just trying to challenge the candidates and hold them accountable on militarism and warfare abroad.
+They are also organizing beyond the election, pushing issues they view as central to the well-being of veterans, such as expanding access to the VA health care system and support for vets with post-traumatic stress disorder (PTSD) and traumatic brain injuries (TBI).

-The VA health-care system came under national scrutiny when CNN reported in 2014 that 40 veterans had died while waiting for care at Veterans Health Administration facilities in Phoenix, Arizona, and an internal VA audit later revealed that more than 100,000 veterans waited more than 90 days for care or never received it.
+The VA health care system came under national scrutiny when CNN reported in 2014 that 40 veterans had died while waiting for care at Veterans Health Administration facilities in Phoenix, Arizona.
+An internal VA audit later revealed that more than 100,000 veterans waited more than 90 days for care or never received it.